 Along with alcohol recovery programming, individuals can benefit from private and group therapy and counseling services in order to fully understand the impact of this chronic disease.
 Therapy sessions will work to rebuild self-esteem and self-confidence, and teach healthy coping mechanisms that do not require the use of alcohol.
 Many facilities also offer gender-based treatment programs in order for patients to feel safe and understood among their peers.

 If you’re in immediate danger, call 911 immediately, your safety should be your top priority.
-Once you’re ready to address problem drinking or a potential alcohol addiction, our admissions navigators are available 24/7 at 1-888-685-5770 to discuss your treatment options today.
+Once you’re ready to address problem drinking or a potential alcohol addiction, our admissions navigators are available 24/7 at 1-888-685-5770 or get a text to discuss your treatment options today.